vitali87/utility/README.md

 - `u7 sh lines first 10 from file` → "Show lines, first 10, from file" ✓
 - `u7 st perms to 755 on script.sh` → "Set perms to 755 on script" ✓
-- `u7 cv png to jpg from a.png yield b.jpg` → "Convert png to jpg from a.png, yield b.jpg" ✓
+- `u7 cv image a.png to jpg yield b.jpg` → "Convert image a.png to jpg, yield b.jpg" ✓

 ## Why u7?